 When not on stage or in front of the camera Charlotte continues to produce and write films, her credits include Producer/Associate Producer on Four award winning films 'Homeless Ashes' written and directed by Mac Zammit , ‘Our Shot', 'Alone' and Being Me (or close to it) written and directed by Sage Drake and ‘Officer Down’ written by Simon Pearce and Tommy Draper and directed by Simon Pearce.
 Charlotte was awarded the Best Producer Award by the Hollywood Blood Horror Film Festival for Being Me (or Close to It).
 Charlotte’s second short screenplay script ‘Please Don’t Touch’ placed second at the Out of The Can Film festival in 2019 and was a semi finalist/prize winner at three other international film festivals during 2019.

 With no connections to the acting industry Charlotte had been encouraged by her parents to pursue an academic career.
 However following her selection by the National Youth Theatre of Great Britain, together with being offered places at Drama School Charlotte's parents have been persuaded to support her decision to make Acting her career.
-Charlotte is currently continuing her training at The Oxford School of Drama and is contnuing her training with the Birmingham Rep Youth company, Letters to Eric Theatre Company and takes regular industry workshops.
+Charlotte has recently studied acting at The Oxford School of Drama and is contnuing her training with the Birmingham Rep Youth company, Letters to Eric Theatre Company and takes regular industry workshops.